ibm-cloud-docs/openshift/openshift_ingress_configure.md

     ```
     {: pre}

-3. **VPC clusters only**: In cases where you are operating within a Virtual Private Cloud (VPC), it is neccesary to tune the idle connection timeout of the VPC load balancer along with your Ingress Controller settings.
+3. **VPC clusters only**: In cases where you are operating within a Virtual Private Cloud (VPC), it is necessary to tune the idle connection timeout of the VPC load balancer along with your Ingress Controller settings.
 We recommend choosing a greater idle connection timeout than the timeout settings of your Ingress Controller.
 The command below demonstrates how to update the idle connection timeout for the `router-default` LoadBalancer service to 910 seconds:

     ```sh
     oc annotate svc -n openshift-ingress service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-idle-connection-timeout="910" router-default